sqlpad/sqlpad/docs/configuration.md

 - Key: `disableAuth`
 - Env: `DISABLE_AUTH`

+## disableAuthDefaultRole

+Specifies the role associated with users when disableAuth is set to true.
+Acceptable values: admin, editor

+- Key: `disableAuthDefaultRole`
+- Env: `SQLPAD_DISABLE_AUTH_DEFAULT_ROLE`

 ## disableUserpassAuth

 Set to TRUE to disable built-in user authentication.
 Probably desired when using other auths like OAuth or SAML.